Mantr (film)

 Mantr is a 2018 Indian Marathi film directed by Devendra Shinde.
 The film stars Saurabh Gogate, Deepti Devi, Manoj Joshi, Shubhankar Ekbote, and Pushkaraj Chirputkar in pivo tal roles.
 The film was jointly produced by Filmart Productions, North East Films, Shri Productions, and Zenyth Media House.

 Plot

-A boy from a family of Purohits, a family of Preachers, was not keen to take up the family profession, but due to a friend's advice, he accepts the Purohit's family job in Germany.
+A boy from a family of Purohits, a family of Preachers, was not keen to take up the family profession.
+Still, due to a friend's advice, he accepted the Purohit's family job in Germany.
 The story revolves around him.

 Cast

 The cast of the film is as follows: